 Someone Who Truly Loves You Offers Calm And Certainty

-They require a great deal of personal investment, a will to grow, as well as an ability to offer respect and happiness to our loved one while also taking care of ourselves.
-It’s far from a simple recipe!
+Always remember, too, that emotional or intimate relationships can be extremely complex.
+They require a great deal of personal investment, a willingness to change, and the ability to offer respect and happiness to your partner while also taking care of yourself.
+It’s far from being a simple recipe!

 - That’s not to say, of course, that you have to agree with your partner on every single thing – that would be almost impossible!
 However, what’s important is that you know how to make each other feel heard and reach some kind of agreement in the end, even if you’re not of the same opinion.

-Each and every one of us deserves a whole love, not a half-hearted relationship based on disclaimers like: “Today I love you, but tomorrow I’ll have to think about it.
-If you want me to show you affection, you must behave in a certain way.”
+Each and every one of us deserves a whole relationship, not a half-hearted one based on disclaimers like: “Today I love you, but tomorrow I’ll have to think about it.” or “If you want me to show you affection, you must behave in a certain way.”